🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 • Embellish: Add felted wool balls or mini pinecones with hot glue.

-Heads up: Keep this one under a covered porch if possible; wool + heavy rain = frizz.
+Heads up: Keep this one under a covered porch if you can.
+Wool plus heavy rain equals frizz.

 4. Frosted Forest Glam

-Medium shot of a frosted forest wreath combining flocked pine, dusted cedar, and velvety lamb’s ear leaves, accented with white berries, frosted pinecones, and subtle matte silver elements; finished with a narrow silver-gray ribbon; elegant winter wonderland mood without glitter, photographed straight-on with crisp, diffused cold light that enhances the frosted textures
+Medium shot of a frosted forest wreath combining flocked pine, dusted cedar and lambs ear with white berries and frosted pinecones, narrow silver-gray ribbon, elegant winter mood without glitter

 Think winter wonderland without the glitter bomb.
-Combine frosted greenery with pale berries and silvery accents for a wreath that looks like it woke up in a fairytale.
-Subtle shimmer, big payoff.
+Combine frosted greenery with pale berries and silvery accents for a winter wreath that looks like it woke up in a fairytale.
+Subtle shimmer, big payoff, and it plays nicely with a cool blue-and-white winter palette if you carry that theme onto the porch.

 How to Style It